Dermot Ryan: Social opinions and activities

-Seen as a Liberal, following the episcopacy of McQuaid, in november 1972 Dr. Ryan became the first Roman catholic archbishop to attend a Church of Ireland service in Christ Church cathedral and held an interdenominational service in the pro-cathedral. was also a supported ‘Ballymascanlon talks’ an inter-church, initiative to try to bring communities together and peace to Northern Ireland.
+Seen as a Liberal, following the episcopacy of McQuaid, in November 1972 Dr. Ryan became the first Roman Catholic archbishop to attend a Church of Ireland service in Christ Church cathedral and held an interdenominational service in the pro-cathedral.
+He also supported ‘Ballymascanlon talks’ an inter-church, initiative to try to bring communities together and peace to Northern Ireland.

 Archbishop Ryan also took a traditional stand on social issues, including poverty, family life and opposition to abortion.
 He strongly promoted the Eighth Amendment of the Constitution of Ireland in 1983, granting the equal right to life to mother and unborn.

-He was named in the Murphy Report on sexual abuse of children in Dublin; his actions in respect of complaints against priest Fr.
+He was named in the Murphy Report on sexual abuse of children in Dublin; his lack of actions in respect of complaints against priest Fr.
 McNamee were described in the report as "an example of how, throughout the 1970s, the church authorities were more concerned with the scandal that would be created by revealing Fr McNamee’s abuse rather than any concern for the abused".
-He also did not act on complaints against other priests who were also subsequently confirmed to be abusers.
+He also did not act on complaints against other priests who were subsequently confirmed to be abusers.